Prairie Watersheds Climate Program (PWCP)

 The BMPs eligible under the PWCP focus on three categories:

-o for example, agronomic services to develop farm-specific nutrient management plans, equipment modifications for fertilizer application in fields, and soil sampling and analysis.
+1. Improving Nitrogen Management: for example, agronomic services to develop farm-specific nutrient management plans, equipment modifications for fertilizer application in fields, and soil sampling and analysis.

-o for example, payment-per-acre to cover adoption or related costs such as seeds and equipment.
+2. Increasing adoption of cover cropping: for example, payment-per-acre to cover adoption or related costs such as seeds and equipment.
 Cover crops are plants, like clover and alfalfa, that are planted to cover the soil rather than for the purpose of being harvested.

-o for example, agronomic services to develop grazing management plans, interior cross fencing, water system infrastructure, legume and forage seeds.
+3. Expanding the adoption of rotational grazing: for example, agronomic services to develop grazing management plans, interior cross fencing, water system infrastructure, legume and forage seeds.
 Rotational grazing is the practice of containing and moving livestock through pasture to allow forage plants to recover, deepen their root systems and improve soil health.

 Factsheets

-Click on one of the buttons to learn more about BMPs covered through the program, eligibility requirements, and more!
+Click on one of the buttons below to learn more about BMPs covered through the program, eligibility requirements, and more!

 Important Program Points to Note